mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2016-10-28-aspdotnet-core-windows-authentication.md

 ### IIS

-TODO Verify IIS7
-TODO Does not work on earlier IIS versions?
-TODO This does not affect IIS Express when running through the debugger

 Enable windows authentication in IIS application host configuration file which can be found in the `system32\inetsrv` directory.

 NOTE: IIS Express application configuration file lives in `$(solutionDir)\.vs\config\applicationhost.config`<sub>[source](http://stackoverflow.com/questions/4762538/iis-express-windows-authentication)</sub> when using Visual Studio 2015 (or `%userprofile%\documents\iisexpress\config\applicationhost.config` or somewhere else when using an earlier version).